 This project was sentimental for our family and even though it took a little bit of time to complete, it has been wonderful to see it everyday hanging in our

-son’s kid’s bedroom to remind us of our time in MA.
+son’skid’s bedroom to remind us of our time in MA.
 You can find out how we put this together here.
+Want more?
+Follow us on social media!
+We would love to connect with you!

 It’s monthly challenge time again and boy was this month a challenge!
 (A few of our past projects were 2 x 4 Wall Art, an Industrial Book Rack, a Wood Box Caddy, and a Pegboard Luminary.)
 When I first heard that we would be doing projects using concrete for June, I thought “This is going to be easy.”
 Silly me, I have never even worked with this substance before.
 I could not have been more wrong about it!
 My attempt at concreting a table top turned out to be more of a failure rather than a success story.